sashamakarenko/fixpp/readme.md

 * No third party dependencies.
 All the generated code is yours and can go straight into your lib or app.
 * Repeating groups are supported.
 * You can strip off all useless standard FIX tags to fit your venue specs.
+* FIX tags and enums are treated as integeres and not strings thus removing transformations.

 Receiving ([read more](#input)):